pabsantos/onsvplot/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have fully specified the URL in README with the 'https://' protocol.
+In this version I have:

+* Fully specified the URL in README with the 'https://' protocol;

+* Proof-read the description text;

+* Applied single quotes in package names.

 ## R CMD check results